 Quick Gluten-Free Blueberry Muffins are wonderful as part of a healthy wholesome breakfast.
 The recipe can easily be doubled and the muffins can be frozen for use later.
-My grandchildren love it when I take a batch of fresh blueberry muffins out of my oven!
+My grandchildren love it when I have a batch of fresh blueberry muffins!

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

 This particular recipe has been in my recipe box for years and is a great gluten-free standard muffin recipe.
 You can simply leave out the blueberries for just a plain muffin or you can substitute the blueberries with fresh Bing cherries, fresh chopped apricots, dried pineapple chunks, etc… just use your imagination!
 In addition, feel free to add additional ingredients like Bing cherries, fresh chopped apricots, dried pineapple chunks, and more.

 If you are allergic to corn, are on a gluten-free diet, or a low sodium diet, you may be interested in a great product that I have personally used for years.
 Hain Pure Foods Featherweight Baking Powder is sodium-free, gluten-free, corn-free and aluminum-free, and certified Kosher.
 It works perfectly and you will not taste a ‘tinny’ taste from using baking powder with aluminum in it.

 You’ll find that the batter is very dense so fill your muffin tins approximately 2/3 full.
 Bake at 350 degrees in a preheated oven for 25 – 30 minutes or until golden brown.